 (b) Subsection (z) is amended by striking the phrase “Farragut Square and founded in 2014 that is an affiliate of a national organization” and inserting “Federal Triangle” in its place.

+(c) Subsection (bb) is amended as follows:

+(1) Paragraph (1) is amended to read as follows:

+“(1) Notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
+Law 20-61; D.C.
+Official Code § 1-328.11 et seq.), beginning in Fiscal Year 2023 and on a recurring basis thereafter, the Deputy Mayor shall award one or more grants in a total amount of up to $200,000 to support one or more organizations in providing advice and resources to member businesses.”.

+(2) A new paragraph (1A) is added to read as follows:

+“(1A) To be eligible for a grant under paragraph (1) of this subsection, an organization shall be:

+“(A) A membership-driven organization located on Connecticut Avenue, N.W., founded in 1976, that promotes economic development in the District by supporting Latino and other minority-owned businesses; or

+“(B) A not for-profit membership organization located on Columbia Road, N.W., created to support the advancement of the Hispanic construction community.”.

-(c) New subsections (ee) and (ff) are added to read as follows:
+(d) New subsections (ee) and (ff) are added to read as follows:

 “(ee) Notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
 Official Code § 1-328.11 et seq.), in Fiscal Year 2024, the Deputy Mayor shall issue a grant of $3 million to the Ford’s Theatre to support its capital project to construct an education and community center on 10th Street, NW.